mixzafeir/bin-list-app/README.md

 - **Testing**:
   - **Unit Tests** and **Integration Tests**: Tests cover CRUD operations and end-to-end flows using an H2 in-memory database.
   - **Caching Test**: External API calls are mocked to avoid rate-limit restrictions during tests.

+### External API Changes

+During development, the application was initially integrated with the [Binlist API](https://binlist.net/) as the external data source for card information.
+However, midway through development, the Binlist API began returning 403 Forbidden errors due to Cloudflare marking it as a potential phishing site.
+This issue forced a switch to an alternative API: https://data.handyapi.com/bin.

+While this required some adjustments, the core functionality remains the same.
+All calls to the **Card Cost API** continue to use the original DTO structure and endpoint setup, ensuring compatibility with the initial specifications.
+Users should be aware that, although the interface remains consistent, requests are now routed to the HandyAPI endpoint instead.

 ## Installation and Setup